 2. El Topo (1970)

 The hallucinatory desert of El Topo is not one I am eager to revisit, but Alejandro Jodorowsky’s metaphysical Western is an eruption of visions that stick with you (some regardless of whether you want them to or not).
-Packed with more symbolism than is worth parsing, Jodorowsky never seems pretentious and is sometimes just plain puerile (the anatomic rock).
+Packed with more symbolism than is worth parsing, Jodorowsky at least never seems pretentious and is sometimes just plain puerile (the anatomic rock).
 Which is not to say he lacks something to say; in a loaded scene that gives way to the film’s “Apocalypse” chapter, Russian roulette is played in church for miracles (if your faith isn’t fervent enough, however…).
 El Topo is many things, including aggressively, exhaustively bizarre, but at its most elemental it’s about a gunslinger who finds enlightenment and seeks redemption; a genre premise whose telling blew minds about what the Western could be.

 3. Meek’s Cutoff (2011)